 All need-based financial aid is determined by the filing of the Free Application for Federal Student Aid (FAFSA).
 This system ensures consistency and fairness in awarding financial aid to students with genuine need regardless of race, color, creed, sex or national origin.
-Because funds are limited, early application (as soon after January 1st as possible) is essential.
+Because funds are limited, early application (as soon after October 1st as possible) is essential.

-The FAFSA may be completed electronically on the U.S. Department of Education's website www.fafsa.ed.gov.
+The FAFSA may be completed electronically on the U.S. Department of Education's website www.fafsa.gov.
 A new student must be accepted as a degree seeking student to Wilmington College before a financial aid award can be determined.

-When a student's financial aid file is complete, the Student One-Stop Center will determine the student's eligibility for grants, work on-campus, and loans.
-An award notice is sent to the students who qualify for financial aid.
+When a student's financial aid file is complete, the Student One Stop Center will determine the student's eligibility for grants, work on-campus, and loans.
+An award notification is sent to the students' Wilmington College email account, if the student qualifies for financial aid.